GenomicsAotearoa/hts_workshop_mpi/level1/13_shell_manipulation.md

 $ rm other_backup/SRR097977.fq_bkup
 ```

 Boom.
 It's gone.
-There is no Recycle Bin on the command line, there is no way to get that file back...
+There is no Recycle Bin on the command line and there is no way to get that file back...

-We need to be really careful with the `rm` command - be very careful in which files you are removing.
-Because of this, the `rmdir` command only removes empty directories and by default the `rm` command will not delete directories either.
+We need to be really careful with the `rm` command and be very sure of which files you are removing.
+To try and avoid unwanted loss of data, the `rmdir` command only removes empty directories and by default the `rm` command will not delete directories either.
 At this level, we will not expand upon this further.

 ---

 ## Setting file permissions

-If it's that easy to permanently delete a file, how can be put some checks in place to prevent it from happening accidentally.
+If it's that easy to permanently delete a file, how can be put some checks in place to prevent it from happening accidentally?
 The answer to this is through file permissions.
 In your `shell_data/` folder, run the following command:

 ```bash
 $ ls -l